FREQUENTLY ASKED QUESTIONS

 Q. How long does rope light last?

-Q. How does the webcam work?
+Q. How do the webcams work?

 If you have any other questions about the display, please write to us at the address given on the home page.